Antimony: Process

 The sulfide is converted to an oxide by roasting.
 The product is further purified by vaporizing the volatile antimony(III) oxide, which is recovered.
 This sublimate is often used directly for the main applications, impurities being arsenic and sulfide.
 Antimony is isolated from the oxide by a carbothermal reduction:

-2 + 3 C → 4 Sb + 3

 The lower-grade ores are reduced in blast furnaces while the higher-grade ores are reduced in reverberatory furnaces.

 Top producers and production volumes

 In 2022, according to the US Geological Survey, China accounted for 54.5% of total antimony production, followed in second place by Russia with 18.2% and Tajikistan with 15.5%.

-Chinese production of antimony is expected to decline in the future as mines and smelters are closed down by the government as part of pollution control.
+Chinese production of antimony is expected to decline in the future as mines and smelters are closed down by the government as part of pollution control and stricter environmental rules.
 Especially due to an environmental protection law having gone into effect in January 2015 and revised "Emission Standards of Pollutants for Stanum, Antimony, and Mercury" having gone into effect, hurdles for economic production are higher.